abhishek-kumar-code/Redfish_Public/docs/DSP2046/SchemaGuideInput.md

 # Common objects

 The following JSON objects are frequently defined in Redfish schemas.
-Like the individual common propoerties listed above, these objects share a common definition which is shown here to avoid repetition in teh Reference Guide property tables.
+Like the individual common properties listed above, these objects share a common definition which is shown here to avoid repetition in the Reference Guide property tables.

 [insert_common_objects]

+## Redundancy

+This is the redundancy definition to be used in other resource schemas.

+#include_fragment ./json-schema/Redundancy.v1_3_1.json#/definitions/Redundancy/properties

 # Resource collections